jorgensd/adios4dolfinx/joss-paper/paper.md

 # Acknowledgements

 We acknowledge the valuable feedback on the documentation and manuscript by Thomas M. Surowiec and Halvor Herlyng.
-Additionally, we acknowledge the scientific discussion regarding feature development and code contributions by Henrik N. Finsberg and Francesco Ballarin.
+Additionally, we acknowledge the scientific discussion regarding feature development and code contributions by Francesco Ballarin, Henrik N. Finsberg and Nathan Sime.

 # References